DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ### Constraints

-We’ve written some generic functions that can work on any kind of value.
+We've written some generic functions that can work on any kind of value.
 Sometimes we want to relate two values, but can only operate on a certain subset of values.
 In this case, we can use a *constraint* to limit the kinds of types that a type parameter can accept.

-Let’s write a function that returns the longer of two values.
-To do this, we need a `length` property that’s a number.
+Let's write a function that returns the longer of two values.
+To do this, we need a `length` property that's a number.
 We *constrain* the type parameter to that type by writing an `extends` clause:

 ```ts
 function longest<Type extends { length: number }>(a: Type, b: Type) {